DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Methodology

 To keep track of the effect of the input tokens over the subsequent layers, the following additive property needs to be satisfied:

 where $a<c<b$.
 Since the softmax activation does not match this requirement, we adopt the SOFT attention activation \cite{Lu21SOFT} $\rho(\cdot)$:

 where $q \:\mathbf{\ominus}\: K$ represents the squared Euclidean distance between each pair of tokens.
 It is also necessary to remove the non-linear activations in the Feed-Forward block and the Layer Normalizations \cite{Ba16Layer_Normalization} of the encoder layers, as they introduce inter-token dependencies.
-A detailed analysis of this can be found in \cref*{sc:decouple_tokens} of the supplementary material.
+These modifications are done exclusively to facilitate the mathematical analysis, and during the experiments these modifications are not applied (unless otherwise specified).
+A detailed analysis of this can be found in \cref{sc:decouple_tokens} of the supplementary material.

 With this change, the following formulas are true for the base attention:

 In the case of DeepCoT, this takes the form: